 What Issues Can a Smile Makeover Fix?

 When a patient seeks a smile makeover, we first take into account what you like and hate about your smile.
 Do you have stains from a reaction to tetracycline as a kid?
 Are your teeth shorter than proportional, creating a gummy smile?
 Are there gaps between your teeth?
 Are your teeth uneven?

 - Tooth color — Teeth whitening is usually a part of just about every smile makeover.
 This is done first, so that we can match later procedures such as dental bonding or porcelain veneers to your whiter, natural tooth color.
 If your teeth are stained on the interior of the tooth, the dentin, due to either tooth trauma or from a drug reaction, Dr. Marshall will cover the staining with veneers.

-- Alignment and spacing — While serious alignment problems leading to a bad bite may require orthodontics, a smile makeover usually addresses issues such as misshapen teeth, gaps between teeth, and crooked teeth.
+- Alignment and spacing — Serious alignment problems leading to a bad bite may require orthodontics.
+A smile makeover usually addresses issues such as misshapen teeth, gaps between teeth, and crooked teeth.
 You’ll be amazed at how we can change these problems with porcelain crowns and porcelain veneers.

 - Missing teeth — While not truly “cosmetic” in nature, replacing missing teeth is a must in a smile makeover.
 For replacing a single tooth or two, Dr. Marshall prefers dental implants.
 For more teeth, a porcelain bridge could be the best answer, even a partial denture.

 - Balance — Your teeth should be proportional to the rest of your face.
 That’s one reason gummy smiles can be very distracting when talking with another person.
 We use our diode laser to remove extra gum tissue.
 This effectively lengthens the tooth size.
 Uneven, chipped, and cracked teeth can be cosmetically bonded or covered with veneers to cover the flaws.